-Oh boy it’s the holiday season again!
-I wonder if I’ll get a visit from any magical creatures this year like I did previously.
-For those of you curious about other holiday adventures I’ve had, visit www.coastalinsider.com and search for Charlie’s Corner in the December editions.
+Oh boy the holiday season is here!
+I wonder if I’ll get a visit from any magical creatures this year like I did in years past.
+(You’ll have to visit the archives to keep up with me.)

 The tradition took root most strongly in Germany, where artisans blew glass to create ornaments, and fashioned pieces from pure gold.
 They also put edible treats on the trees.
 This was a time when food was more basic than the myriad of options we have today.
 And sweet treats and fruit really were a treat— something not that common.